SAP-archive/teched2021-DAT262/exercises/ex7/README.md

 # Exercise 7 - Predict Traffic

-In this exercise, we will leverage the data create by spatio-temporal clustering to forecast the traffic for each individual cluster cell.
+In this exercise, we will leverage the data created by spatio-temporal clustering to forecast the traffic for each individual cluster cell.
 For each cluster cell we have historic traffic observations binned into 4h intervals.
-We will use PAL (Massive) Auto Exponential Smoothing, which runs Exponential Smoothing for each cluster cell and chooses the most accurate Exponential Smoothing variant automatically.
-The result yields a traffic prediction for 12 4h intervals.
+We will use PAL (Massive) *Auto Exponential Smoothing*, which runs Exponential Smoothing for each cluster cell and chooses the most accurate exponential smoothing variant automatically.
+The result yields a traffic prediction for twelve 4h intervals.

 ## Create Space-Time Cube<a name="subex1"></a>